statamic/docs/content/collections/docs/augmentation.md

 ## Digging Deeper

-[Learn the inner workings of Augmentation](/extending/augmentation) and how to use it in your own addons and extensions.
+[Learn the inner workings of Augmentation](/extending/augmentation) and how to take advantage of it in your own addons and extensions.